 - 1 missed class: Life happens.
-No penalty. - I will deduct 25 points for each absence after the first one. - 3 or more missed classes: I STRONGLY RECOMMEND DROPPING THIS COURSE - Perfect attendance BONUS: +20 points
+No penalty. - 25 points deducted for each absence after the first one. - 2 or more missed classes I STRONGLY RECOMMEND DROPPING THIS COURSE - Perfect attendance BONUS: +10 points assignment to make up partial points, see Canvas for details.
+If you know in advance that you will be absent, please let me know for simulation planning.

 Classes missed for medical emergencies (note from a doctor) will not receive deductions.
 Points also not deducted for people with flexible attendance accommodation through the Disability Resource Center or due to arrangements made ahead of time e.g. overseas study.
-Students have the option to complete an alternative assignment to make up partial points for your 2nd or 3rd absence, see Canvas for details.
-If you know in advance that you will be absent, please let me know so that we may plan simulations accordingly.
+Students have the option to complete an alternative

-2. Three PEARLs (3 @ 100 pts each, weeks 1, 2 and week 7, 30%) - Personal Experience, Assessment, and Reflections on the Literature (PEARLs) are essay reflections on negotiation theory and actual negotiations in which you have been involved or observed outside of class.
-PEARLs 1 and 2 are about any negotiation, PEARL 3 is about any multi-party negotiation referencing relevant readings.
-In each one you're naming the "what happened?" and the "so what?" about what it means based on negotiation theory.
-These essays are approximately 1000 word entries that involve reflecting on an actual experience while synthesizing and applying at least two different readings from the course.
+2. PEARLs (2 @ 100 pts each) - Personal Experience, Assessment, and Reflections on the Literature (PEARLs) are essay reflections on negotiation theory and actual negotiations in which you have been involved or observed outside of class.
+PEARL 1 focuses on GTY concepts, PEARL 2 about any concepts beyond Getting To Yes (GTY).
+In each one you're naming the "what happened?" in a negotiation seeking an agreement and the "so what?" about what it means based on negotiation concepts.
+These essays are approximately 1000 word entries that involve reflecting on an actual experience while synthesizing and applying concepts from at least two different readings from the course.
 Theory is an attempt to generalize about patterns of interactions and events.
-We test theory by comparing what theory would predict against what actually occurs.
-Please use at least two different readings in each PEARL.
-It's fine to reference the same reading in all 3 PEARLs, and you will have points deducted if you do not use two new readings for each paper.
+We test theory by comparing what it would predict against what actually occurs.
+You will have points deducted if you do not use two new readings for each paper.

-3. Simulation Negotiation Prep & Reflect (2 @ 100 points, weeks 3 and 4, 20%, complete/incomplete)
+3. Simulation Negotiation Prep & Reflect (100 points, complete/incomplete)